mdwallick/okta-jwt-verifier/README.md

 ```

 ## Usage
-This package is very simple, there is a single function: `decode()`.
+This package is very simple, there is a single function: `verify()`.

 ```python
 from oktajwt import *